Marlins vs. Athletics Player Props Betting Odds

 Arraez Stats

-- Luis Arraez has 11 doubles, a triple, a home run, 18 walks and 21 RBI (73 total hits).
-He's also stolen one base.
+- Arraez has put up 78 hits with 14 doubles, a triple, a home run and 18 walks.
+He has driven in 26 runs with one stolen base.

 Arraez Recent Games